 Tucked behind a sleek and vibrant 1.39-inch circular AMOLED display is an accelerometer, altimeter, gyroscope, optical heart rate sensor and microphone.
 You will get music straight to your wrist – no phone required.
 Built-in location services will track your runs and activities while the optical heart rate sensor will monitor your ticker.
 The watch is also water resistant down to 50 meters.
 Unfortunately there is no built-in GPS, only connected GPS.

-Launched at CES 2017, the device will hit the market later in 2017 for $199.
+Launched at CES 2017, the device will hit the market later in 2017.
 You will get to choose between a Jet Black and Rose Gold finish, both with matching bands.

 Phase is Misfit’s first analogue smartwatch.
 Released late last year, this is a classic looking timepiece with a simple design.
 The 41mm case is crafted from cutting-edge materials including satin aluminum and stainless steel.
 You can easily interchange different 20mm strap styles via the quick-release spring pin.